PalMassimo/AdvancedProgrammingProject/README.md

 ### Overview

-It is an implementation of a templated binary search tree with each node having a key and a value.
+It is an implementation of a templated binary search tree, where each node has a key and a value.

 <p align="center">
 <img src="https://github.com/PalMassimo/AdvancedProgrammingProject/blob/main/Screenshots/Bst.png" alt="binary search tree"/>
 </p>

 To compile the project move to the `C++` folder and run `make` , which will create the executable files in the `src` and in `benchmark` folders.
-The first is the main project while the other is used to test the performances of the most relevant functionalities.
+The first is the main project while the other is used to test the performance of the most relevant functionalities.

 ### Functionalities